Ahmedelsayed247/Java-Technical-Challenge/README.md

 ## 📄 Project Overview

 The goal of this application is to provide a simple backend API for user registration and contact management.
 The system allows users to register, authenticate via JWT, and manage multiple contacts.
-The application follows best practices such as clean architecture, validation annotations, and custom exception handling.
+The application follows best practices such as clean architecture, validation annotations, custom exception handling, and supports pagination for contact listing.

 ## 🏗️ Project Structure
 The project follows a clean architecture, separating concerns into layers to ensure maintainability and scalability.
 Below is an overview of the directory structure: